-WHICH SUNCREEN SHOULD I GET:
+WHICH SUNSCREEN SHOULD I GET?

 - Look for sunscreen that says broad spectrum, which covers both UVA and UVB.

 - The sun protective factor (SPF) should be 15 or higher.